briskinfosec/ANSE-SCANNER/README.md

 ##:octocat:How to contribute
 All contributions are welcome, from code to documentation, to design suggestions, to bug reports.
-Please use GitHub to its fullest-- submit pull requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!
+Please use GitHub to its fullest. submit pull requests, contribute tutorials or other wiki content, whatever you have to offer, we can use it!

 ##Support us !